KwatMDPhD/KwatMDPhD.jl/src/writing/how_to_code.md

   - Bioinformatics
 ---

-## Master Programming

-1. Build something simple with it.
-2. Add some features to this thing slowly, one-by-one, taking time.
-3. Relearn this programming skill from scratch in depth from documentations, articles, and tutorials.
-4. Refactor, extend, and grow this thing further more.

 Initially, stay broad and make things work.
 Later, get deeper and spend as much time as needed for a complete understanding.
 Aim for perfection, but _ship as often as possible_ because shipping is the **best** and may be the **only** way to grow.